conduktor/conduktor-docs/docs/guides/reference/cli-reference.md

 # CLI reference

 Conduktor CLI gives you the ability to perform some operations directly from your command line or a CI/CD pipeline.
-Check for the list of supported resources and their definition in the dedicated [Resources reference](/platform/reference/resource-reference/) page.
+Check for the list of supported resources and their definition in the dedicated resource reference page.

-[Read more](https://docs.conduktor.io/platform/navigation/self-serve/) about how the CLI can be used for Kafka Self-service.
+Find out about how the CLI can be used for Kafka Self-service.

 ## Install & Configure

 You have 2 options to Install Conduktor CLI.

-- [**Native binary**](#native-binary) for individual use and testing
+- [Native binary](#native-binary) for individual use and testing
-- [**Docker**](#docker) build for integration in CI/CD pipelines
+- [Docker](#docker) build for integration in CI/CD pipelines

 ### Native binary

 **From Github (Windows, Linux, MacOS)**
 Download Conduktor CLI from the [Releases page on GitHub](https://github.com/conduktor/ctl/releases).
-In the Assets lists, download the build that corresponds to your machine (`darwin-arm64` for Apple Silicon)
+In the Assets lists, download the build that corresponds to your machine (`darwin-arm64` for Apple Silicon).

 **Brew (MacOS)**

 ````
 brew install conduktor/brew/conduktor-cli
 ````